 Keeping VAT records

-What sales records do you keep?
+- what sales records you keep

 - cash register tally rolls

-- VAT information exchange system (VIES) documents
+- VAT information exchange system (VIES) records

-- intrastat returns
+- Intrastat returns

-- stamped copies of single administrative documents (SADs) and other import documents
+- stamped copies of single administrative documents (SADs)

 - bank statements.